Banuchichak/Banuchichak/README.md

 - 👋 Hi, I’m @Banuchichak
-- 👀 I’m interested in python for digital science
+- 👀 I’m interested in Cyber Security
-- 🌱 I’m currently learning python
 - 📫 How to reach me +994 051 476 90 07

 <!---